 ~/Private/Email/graphitewriter/inbox/new where unread emails are stored and will update for changes each second.
 For convenience, I start this script on login by adding it in "Startup Applications".

 This barebones version is good but needs some additional snippets for better use

 (require 'mu4e-contrib) ;; For processing html emails (setq mu4e-html2text-command 'mu4e-shr2text) (setq shr-color-visible-luminance-min 80) ;; show images (setq mu4e-show-images t) ;; Allows to view email in browser (add-to-list 'mu4e-view-actions '("ViewInBrowser" . mu4e-action-view-in-browser) t) ;; No need to showing email twice (setq mu4e-headers-skip-duplicates t)

-Usefull keybindings in the mu4e are as follows
+Useful keybindings in the mu4e are as follows:

 Sometimes mu4e corrupts its indexed database.
-Then reindexing is being needed which can be accomplished by removing ~/.mu (or if multiple elsewhere) folder.
+Then reindexing is being needed, which can be accomplished by removing